aws/aws-sdk-go-v2/content/en/docs/middleware.md

 Stack Step | Description
 --- | ---
-Initialize | Prepares the input, and sets any default parameters as needed etc.
+Initialize | Prepares the input, and sets any default parameters as needed.
 Serialize | Serializes the input to a protocol format suitable for the target transport layer.
 Build | Attach additional metadata to the serialized input, such as HTTP Content-Length.
 Finalize | Final message preparation, including retries and authentication (SigV4 signing).
-Deserialize | Deserialize responses from the protocol format into a structured type or error.\\
+Deserialize | Deserialize responses from the protocol format into a structured type or error.

-Each middleware within a given step must have a unique identifier, which is determined by the middlewares' `ID` method.
+Each middleware within a given step must have a unique identifier, which is determined by the middleware's `ID` method.
 Middleware identifiers ensure that only one instance of a given middleware is registered to a step, and allows other step middleware to be inserted relative to it.

-Ypu attach step middleware by using a step's `Insert` or `Add` methods.
+You attach step middleware by using a step's `Insert` or `Add` methods.
 You use `Add` to attach a middleware to the beginning of a step by specifying [middleware.Before]({{< apiref "middleware#Before" >}}) as the [RelativePosition]({{< apiref "middleware#RelativePosition" >}}), and